Introduction to PostgreSQL REGEXP_MATCHES()

 SELECT REGEXP_MATCHES('#EduCBA is best learning platform for #PostgreSQL', '#([A-Za-z0-9]+)', 'g');

-The output contains ‘#eduCBA’ and ‘#PostgreSQL’ string which means these are the matching strings with regular expression defined in pattern.
-In the above example, the regular expression is “([A-Za-z0-9]+)” which matches the string which begins with a character hash(#) and is followed by any alphanumeric characters.
-We have used the ‘g’ flag which is used for performing the global search which means it allows to search for each occurrence not only the first one.
+The output contains the ‘#eduCBA’ and ‘#PostgreSQL’ string, which means matching strings with regular expression defined in pattern.
+In the above example, the regular expression is “([A-Za-z0-9]+)”, which matches the string, which begins with a character hash(#) and is followed by any alphanumeric characters.
+We have used the ‘g’ flag, which is used for performing the global search, which means it allows to search for each occurrence, not only the first one.

 The PostgreSQL REGEXP_MATCHES() function returns result in array form but not int a string format.